– Chicken Satay Skewers –

 1/4 tsp Salt

 - Mix the peanut butter, apple cider vinegar, coconut oil, and salt and place it on a low heat while you prepare the chicken.
-Stir every few minutes to prevent it catching.
+Stir every few minutes to prevent it from catching.
+Taste to test if it’s cooked.

 - Skewer the chicken and cut into separate pieces.